 I recently spent all of December 2015 in South Africa and while I was there I was once again convinced that Architecture is much more of an influence on society and upon our emotional and psychological well being than we give due credit to.

-So for example if we look at something as simple as fire, which families, friends and communities have gathered around for 1000’s of years, we see how different cultures have responded to the fire, in colder countries the fire has been taken indoors, in warmer countries the fire has been taken outdoors.
+So for example, if we look at something as simple as a fire, which families, friends and communities have gathered around for 1000’s of years, we see how different cultures have responded to the fire, in colder countries the fire has been taken indoors, in warmer countries the fire has been taken outdoors.

 In South Africa, at Scotty’s home, where we enjoyed 2 weeks of our holiday in their guest cottage and I was introduced to ‘Scotty’s Boma’.
-He built it out of Gum Tree timber, and in the centre of the boma he has a fire pit, around which he and his family and guests congregate.
+He built it out of Gum Tree timber, and in the centre of the boma, he has a fire pit, around which he and his family and guests congregate.
 It’s sheltered from the wind and feels private because of the tree overshadowing the Boma above.

-Needless to day I was impressed and almost immediately made up my mind that I wanted one, not only because I love talking with my friends and family, but also because I believe the most interesting homes support a variety of activities and environments which should all work towards enhancing and developing strong relationships.
+Needless today I was impressed and almost immediately made up my mind that I wanted one, not only because I love talking with my friends and family, but also because I believe the most interesting homes support a variety of activities and environments which should all work towards enhancing and developing strong relationships.

 Scotty’s Boma – December 2015

-The kitchen is the centre of the home and links nicely to the dinning room alongside or instead you can step out on the rear veranda which overlooks a lovely blue pool.
+The kitchen is the centre of the home and links nicely to the dining room alongside or instead you can step out on the rear veranda which overlooks a lovely blue pool.
 Now you have a few more choices, you can turn to the right and onto the driveway which would give you three more choices, you could continue forward into the pool area, or you could go back to the gate or down the right side of the garage to the back garden or you could go into the garage. …… if this interests you read my next post.